ryans314/FocusReaderFrontEnd/api.md

 }
 ```

----
+***

 ### POST /api/Library/closeDocument

-**Description:** Confirms a document is no longer actively being accessed by a user.
+**Description:** Confirms a document is no longer actively being accessed by a user and stops tracking their reading time.

 **Requirements:**

-- The user must be in a library that contains the specified document.
+* The user must be in a library that contains the specified document.

 **Effects:**

-- Confirms the document is no longer actively being accessed by the user (no state change explicitly tracked by this concept for "close" status).
+* Confirms the document is no longer actively being accessed by the user (no state change explicitly tracked by this concept for "close" status).
-- Returns the ID of the document.
+* Returns the ID of the document.

+**Side Effects (via Synchronization):**

+* **Triggers `FocusStats.endSession`:** This action automatically finds the active focus session for the user and document and sets its end time, effectively stopping the reading timer and saving the session duration.

 **Request Body:**